tribals/bookmarks/README.md

 1. Clone this repository.
 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
 3. Pin the extension to the taskbar and open up the popup by clicking the action button.
-~~4.
-Experiment with adding and removing bookmarks using the buttons within the popup.~~
+4. ~~Experiment with adding and removing bookmarks using the buttons within the popup.~~

 - https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/api-samples/bookmarks